 There was death in the air.

-Another fixture from the spoken word days died, septuagenarian Christian Yogi Laverne Lobdell or “Reverend Friendly”, who once told me he was an “omnibiblious dipsomaniac” (meaning I guess he could drink anything and get drunk—even water?
-I remember we joked about that, such little jokers.)
+Another fixture from the spoken word days died, septuagenarian Christian Yogi Laverne Lobdell or “Reverend Friendly”, who once told me he was an “omnibiblious dipsomaniac” (meaning I guess he could drink anything and get drunk—even water?).
 A true street poet, the Reverend had been homeless in Denver and Boulder until hooking up with the HousingFirst program, which provides housing if tenants agree to case management.
 “His friend, what he does for a living is make parade floats,” says his HousingFirst case manager Chris Byrne.
 “And the Rev described in detail what it was going to be like when he got there.
 There was going to be a parade for him, ‘Welcome home, Reverend Friendly,’ and there was no doubt in my mind that he didn’t see this and believe it a hundred percent, and he passed away that night.
 So he had a parade [in his head].”

 Phil Duncan as Doug Blankenship in Love Songs For Scumbags

 Then another close friend passed away, Denver poet and filmmaker Philip Lee Duncan.
 His film, produced by Daniel Scheimberg, was touring the circuit of European festivals.
 Anything might happen.
 I attended another memorial at the Mercury Café, which had the same time travel feeling as Don’s, bleeding into a wake at a friend’s house.
-At Phil’s wake, Laura told me I could try to get Don’s book published.
+At Phil’s wake, Laura told me I could try to get Don Becker’s final book published.
 I was excited.
-The manuscript had a set order, four parts, all the chapters were numbered But when I started to read it, at first it seemed scattered in chronology, then smoothed out for quite some distance until the next glitch: “Shouldn’t that have come earlier? . . wait, who’s Andrew?”
+The manuscript had a set order, four parts, all the chapters were numbered But when I started to read it, at first it seemed scattered in chronology, then smoothed out for quite some distance until the next glitch: “Shouldn’t that have come earlier?
+Wait, who’s Andrew?”